clintcolding/clintcolding.github.io/_posts/2017-07-10-quick-tip-navigate-datastore.md

 layout: post
 title: 'Quick Tip: Navigate a Datastore'
 categories:
-- PowerShell
+- Quick Tip
 tags:
 - PowerShell
 - PowerCLI
 - VMware
 ---
-This is a quick and easy trick for managing files on a VMware datastore.
-It comes in handy quite a bit, I've even wrapped it in simple a [function](https://github.com/clintcolding/TheToolbox/blob/master/Map-Datastore.ps1).
+This is a quick tip for managing files on a VMware datastore.
+We're simply mapping a datastore to a PSDrive that we can then `cd` to.

 ~~~ powershell
 $DS = Get-Datastore MyDatastore